 Reverse Culture Shock

-In preparing to go abroad, you were more or less ready for life to be considerably different.
-Upon your return, however, you may have expected to slide effortlessly back into your home culture.
+In preparing to go abroad, you were more understood your life would look considerably different.
+However, upon your return, you may have expected to slide effortlessly back into your home culture.
 The process of readjustment to life back home can sometimes be more difficult than the adjustment to life abroad.
-You may realize that home life has become unfamiliar because you are now viewing it through such different eyes.
+You may realize that life back has become unfamiliar because you are now viewing it through different eyes.

 Photo & Video Contest

 Enter the annual UMD Study Abroad Photo Contest.
 Submit your best photos from your travels abroad.
-Winners are displayed during International Education Week in November and are awarded prizes!
-Watch your emails and check our social media for info on the next contest.
+The top photos are displayed in the UMD Northern Shores Coffee shop and winners are awarded prizes!
+Watch your email and check our social media for info on the next contest.

 Work in the UMD Study Abroad Office

-UMD Study Abroad employs study abroad alumni to work as peer advisors and office assistants.
+UMD Study Abroad employs study abroad alumni to work as peer advisors.
 Your stories and experiences abroad are invaluable for recruiting and advising new study abroad students.
 Watch your email and student employment listings for job openings.

 International Community at UMD